 I think CAS needs to develop standards for a new functional area.
 How can I learn if CAS is working on my area of interest or make a recommendation?

 CAS maintains a growing list of functional areas that have been recommended for developing new standards.
-Individuals or CAS representatives can make suggestions for new standards directly to the CAS President, or by filling out the CAS Users Feedback Form.
-These suggestions will be considered by the Governing Board and evaluated using a series of questions.
+Individuals or CAS representatives can make suggestions for new standards to the CAS Executive Director, to a member of the CAS Governing Board, or by filling out the CAS Users Feedback Form.
+The Governing Board may invite certain individuals or associations to complete a formal petition for new standards.

 What are FALDOs?

 FALDOs are Frameworks for Assessing Learning and Development Outcomes.
 They are intended as guides for practitioners who wish to measure selective college student learning outcomes as specified in the General Standards of CAS.
 Sixteen learning and development outcome domains are identified by CAS and there is one FALDO for each domain.
 All FALDOs are structured to include an introduction, theoretical context for learning and development, relevant variables, assessment examples, available instruments, related web sites, references, and recommended reading.